 Need Help?
 We are right here!

-miniOrange 2FA/MFA Credential Provider for Remote Desktop Protocol (RDP) access supports following Multi-Factor Authentication (MFA) Methods:-
+miniOrange 2FA/MFA Credential Provider for Windows logon and Remote Desktop Protocol (RDP) access supports following Multi-Factor Authentication (MFA) Methods:-

 |miniOrange Authenticator||Soft Token|